shirishkc/Insta-Unfollowers/README.md

 3) TYPE'allow pasting'
 ![step3](./step%20png/step3%20.png)

- 4) Then after u open with the page
+ 4) Then paste the code instaunfollower.html file on the console then HIT ENTER.
  ![step4](./step%20png/STEP%204.png)

  5) Boom,now u have the list of unfollowers who haven't follow u back.!!
 UNFOLLOW THEM;